 csharp

-UIAttractorManager.Burst(source, "gold", burst);
+LunaUIManager.Instance.Attractor.Burst(source, "gold", burst);

 If multiple targets are registered for "gold", the most recently activated one wins.
-If none is currently registered, the manager logs a warning and the burst is skipped.
+If none is currently registered, the attractor logs a warning and the burst is skipped.
 Bursts via key automatically follow the active target as registrations come and go.

 Particle Templates

 A particle is just a VisualTreeAsset.
 Anything UI Toolkit can render is fair game: a single styled VisualElement, an Image, a composite "icon + amount" cluster — whatever you need.
-The manager clones the template once per particle, parents the clone into a per-panel overlay container, and animates style.translate and style.scale each frame.
+The attractor clones the template once per particle, parents the clone into a per-panel overlay container, and animates style.translate and style.scale each frame.

 xml